iamhsk/microwave-rails/README.md

 # microwave-rails
 Microwave MVC provides cross-platform-compatible templates for different tech stacks so you can quickly get started with web development.
+Whether you're on Windows, Linux, or Mac, no more fussing with configuration for hours -- just ready, set, Rails!

 #### What you get out of this Microwave:
 * Ruby 2.2 & Rails 4.2